jheddings/notes2notion/README.md

 Underline is not preserved due to a limitation in Markdown.

 Hyperlinks are not preserved, since they are not exported from Apple Notes.

-Attachments (other than pictures) are not uploaded.
-We can provide some metadata for attachments to help track them down, but the note does not contain enough information to add them in the export.

-Tables are converted to Notion databases, which may alter the appearance or structure for some types of tables.

 # Known Issues